mcgivrer/CubeWar/README.md

 ## Context

-This is the readme file for Application (1.0.0) project The project can be built or executed through the provided `srcipts/build.sh` script.
+This is the readme file for Application (1.0.0) project.

+The java project can be built or executed through the provided `scripts/build.sh` script, see reference later in this README for more info on this build script.

 ## Build